-Notes for Figure 6H-18-Typical Application 18 Lane Closure on Minor Street
+Lane Closure on Minor Street

-1. This TTC shall be used only for low-speed facilities having low traffic volumes.
+1. This temporary traffic control shall be used only for low-volume, low-speed facilities.

-2. Where the work space is short, where road users can see the roadway beyond, and where volume is low, vehicular traffic may be self-regulating.
+2. Where the work space is short, where drivers can see the roadway beyond, and where volume is low, motor vehicle traffic may be self-regulating.

-3. Where vehicular traffic cannot effectively self-regulate, one or two flaggers shall be used as illustrated in Figure 6H-10.
+3. Where motor vehicle traffic cannot effectively self-regulate, one or two flaggers shall be used as illustrated in Figure 6H-10.